-"Oh don't worry.
+"Oh, don't worry.
 It isn't enchanted.
 I was just sitting down for a cup when I heard you call."
 He sipped at his tea.
-"So what is this project you think I can help you with?"
+"So what's this project you think I can help you with?"

 D'Hoffryn reacted as soon as he touched the hair.
 "Oh my.
 The Key.
 How fascinating.
 Good job by the way, stopping that Glory.
 She would have put me out of business."
 He closed his eyes briefly.
 "Interesting.
 The monks that formed her were quite advanced.
 What an intricate spell.
 Retro-active memories, energy made flesh, most ingenious."